mariobkp/capstone_2/README.md

 I propose using a combination of Twitter API, tweepy, getoldtweets3, python-twitter libraries to look at tweets possibly going back as far as August 7, 2019 when Nithya announced her campaign.

 I would like to focus on NLP, exploring the tweets using unsupervised learning (K-means), perform sentiment analysis, as well as hopefully use the geographic data.
-Additionally would like to try out document clustering with Non-negative Matrix Factorization.
+Additionally (time permitting) would like to try out document clustering (possibly with Non-negative Matrix Factorization).

 Could platform priorities be detected or predicted by the tweets of the candidates?
 Do Raman or Ryu supporters have common traits?
 Can sentiment be detected beyond positive/negative (i.e. pro-Raman/anti-Ryu or vice-versa)?